misakisaysyes/CSS-The-Definitive-Guide-4th-zh/docs/ch9.md

 <Figures figure="9-94">Color stops beyond the ending point</Figures>

-The first color stop has no position, so it’s set to 0%, which is the center point.
-The last color stop is set to 80px, so it will be 80 pixels away from the center in all directions.
-The middle color stop, green, is placed midway between the two (40 pixels from the center).
+The first color stop has no position, so it’s set to `0%`, which is the center point.
+The last color stop is set to `80px`, so it will be 80 pixels away from the center in all directions.
+The middle color stop, `green`, is placed midway between the two (40 pixels from the center).
 So we get a gradient that goes out to gold at 80 pixels and then continues gold beyond that point.

 This happens even though the circle was explicitly set to be 50 pixels large.
 It still is 50 pixels in radius, it’s just that the positioning of the last color stop makes that fact vaguely irrelevant.
 Visually, we might as well have declared this:

 ```css
 radial-gradient(80px circle at center, purple, green, gold)